 This post is getting really long, but I could (obviously) share my favorite travel hacks for days on end.
 Here are a few more ways to save on hotels.

-- Sign up for hotel loyalty programs, which are similar to frequent flyer clubs, then collect hotel points that can be redeemed for free overnight stays.
+- Sign up for hotel loyalty programs, which are similar to frequent flyer clubs, and then collect hotel points that can be redeemed for free overnight stays.
 For example, here are the member benefits you'll receive via the Hilton Honors program, which is one of my favorites.

 - Follow city or state tourism boards on social media or sign up for their newsletters to receive notifications about the area.
 New businesses often offer discounts to get customers in the door, so when you hear a new hotel is being built…call them to see if they're offering discounts if you pre-book!
 [Here is a helpful list of every U.S. state's official tourism board.]